-(example shows 375°F [191°C] temperature setting)
+(example shows 375°F temperature setting)

-- If you do not choose a cook setting and press START, the display will show a bake setting at 350°F (177°C).
-If you want to bake at 350°F (177°C), press START to begin.
-If you want to cook with another setting or at another temperature, do Steps 6 and 7 above and press START. - The temperature display will show the set oven temperature throughout temperature probe cooking. - After the food temperature reaches 130°F (54°C), the probe display will show the actual food temperature at each 5°F (3°C) increase and stop at the set temperature.
-Four tones will sound and "End" will show when food reaches the set temperature (unless the audible signals have been disabled).
+- If you do not choose a cook setting and press START, the display will show a bake setting at 350°F. If you want to bake at 350°F, press START to begin.
+If you want to cook with another setting or at another temperature, do Steps 6 and 7 above and press START. - The temperature display will show the set oven temperature throughout temperature probe cooking. - After the food temperature reaches 130°F, the probe display will show the actual food temperature at each 5°F increase and stop at the set temperature.
+Four tones will sound and "End" will show when food reaches the set temperature (unless tones have been shut off see page 22).
 The oven then shuts off.